atanas011/TAU1-jupiter-demo-test/README.md

 ### Jupiter Demo Test
 #### A Maven demo test project with JUnit Jupiter

 Java and Maven should be installed and their bin dirs added to System variables Path.
+Tests were written to run with Microsoft Edge browser.

 - Clone repo to local dir and open cmd.exe in it
 - To get results only, run: mvn test